From BR Bullpen

 Biographical information

 Kazuhiro Kiyohara was one of Japan's greatest sluggers for two decades.
 In high school, he was a star hitter.
 His team won the Koshien Tournament twice and finished second on a couple other occasions.
 After high school, he wanted to sign with the Yomiuri Giants but after they picked his teammate Masumi Kuwata 5 other teams got into a bidding war for Kiyohara's services.
 Kiyohara wound up with the Seibu Lions and made an immediate impact.
 As a rookie, he hit .304/.392/.584 with 31 home runs in 1986.
-He won Rookie of the Year honors in the Pacific League that year - the 31 HR matched the best by a Japanese Rookie of the Year and might be a rookie record (I can't find any record of anyone hitting more as a rookie).
+He won Rookie of the Year honors in the Pacific League that year - the 31 HR matched the best by a Japanese Rookie of the Year and tied Takeshi Kuwata's 27-year-old rookie record).
 He was selected to the first of 17 All-Star teams.
 He was the first teenager to go deep in a NPB All-Star Game.

 With a start like that, there was only one direction for Kiyohara to go - he slipped in '87 to .259/.382/.525 with 29 homers.
 He did draw 80 walks (leading the Pacific) and tied a Pacific League record with 5 walks in a game on 9/6/87.
 He hit another homer in the 1987 NPB All-Star Game; he remained the only teen to hit any NPB All-Star home runs until Tomoya Mori did so in 2015.